Is shouting or smacking working?

 If you want your child to do something wait in their space until they do it.

-- Not earning privileges – If your child is allowed to stay up until 7.00, if they are able to get ready for bed without a fuss they can stay up until 7 the next night, if not their bedtime will be 6.50.
-Or they don’t get their half-hour on the computer or TV
+- Stop them earning privileges – If your child is allowed to stay up until 7.00, if they are able to get ready for bed without a fuss they can stay up until 7 the next night, if not their bedtime will be 6.50.
+Or they don’t ‘earn’ their half-hour on the computer or TV.

-- Take two’s – When your child does something wrong, get them to repeat the behaviour, this time doing it right.
+- Do an ‘action replay.’
+When your child does something wrong, get them to repeat the behaviour, this time doing it right.
 So she sits back at the table and asks if she can leave, or comes back to ask politely for a drink

-- Time apart – Sometimes everyone needs to calm down.
-Children can sit down quietly in the same room or sometimes in a separate room.
-Use a minute for each year of age.Afterwards talk about why they needed time out, and move on.
+When your child is calmer, talk about why they needed time out, and move on.
 Remember this is to help everyone calm down and allow thinking time not to ‘punish’.
-If you use a ‘naughty step’ the child will feel they are being labelled as ‘naughty’ and the child is more likely to repeat ‘naughty’ behaviours.
-Instead have a ‘place to calm down’.
-After a cooling off period Ask the child;
+If you use a ‘naughty step’ the child will feel they are being labelled as ‘naughty’ and your child is more likely to repeat ‘naughty’ behaviours.
+Instead, have a ‘place to calm down’.
+After a cooling-off period Ask the child;

 - What did you do?